heekunroh/heekunroh.github.io/index.md

 **Note** My first name, Heekun (희건) is pronounced as if "He's gone," yet without 's.
 HE-GONE {: .notice--warning}

-I am currently an associate GNC engineer at Satrec Initiative, Co.
+I am currently an associate GNC systems engineer at Satrec Initiative, Co.
 Ltd, a Korean manufacturer of satellite systems for civil and commercial space applications, since 2019.
 In Satrec Initiative, I propel the development of the Attitude Determination and Control System for Satrec Initiative's Earth-observing satellite systems.
-I am a primary developer of the Flight Control Software for the SpaceEye-X satellite system, which will be launched in 2022.
+I am a primary developer of the Flight Control Software for the SpaceEye-X satellite system, which is in orbit since Jul.
+2022.

 Before joining Satrec Initiative, I obtained a master's degree from the Department of Aerospace Engineering at Korea Advanced Institute of Science and Technology.
 (Spring 2019, Advisor: Professor Min-Jea Tahk)